What is Inference Based CBT for OCD?

 A note on finding the right treatment

-OCD is a complex condition, and the most effective treatment is always one that fits the individual — their presentation, their current capacity, their values, and what they have already tried.
+OCD can be so simple and yet so complex.
+The best ffective treatment is always one that fits the individual; their presentation, their current capacity, their values, and what they have already tried.
 I-CBT represents an important development in the OCD treatment landscape precisely because it offers a different entry point for people who need one.

 If you're unsure whether I-CBT, ERP, or another approach might be most useful for you or someone you care about, speaking with a psychologist who specialises in OCD is the best place to start.
 A good OCD therapist will be familiar with the range of evidence-based options and can help you think through what is most likely to help.